Besides avoiding plagiarism, citing:

 If an idea or information comes from another source, even if you put it in your own words, you still need to credit the source.

 You do not need to cite material which is accepted common knowledge.
 If in doubt whether your information is common knowledge or not, cite it.

 We usually think of books and articles.
 However, if you use material from web sites, films, music, graphs, tables, etc. you'll also need to cite these as well.

-For even more writing resources visit the Purdue OWL Writing Lab
+For additional writing resources specific to styles listed here visit the Purdue OWL Writing Lab